Eclpss/UniversalRAG/README.md

 ### 2. Multimodal & Ingestion Dependencies

-To run the video, audio, and visual pipelines:
+To run the custom video, audio, and image pipelines natively:

 ```bash
 # PyTorch with CUDA support (adjust version based on your GPU)